LaTeX back-end

 .
 If it isnothing

-then the default option of the table format will be used.
+, the default option of the table format will be used.
 (Default =nothing

 )

-LaTeX highlighters
+LaTeX Highlighters

 A set of highlighters can be passed as a Tuple